kerrambit/vrmlxpy/README.md

 # vrmlxpy
-A Python-based toolkit for VRML parsing and STL conversion.
+Toolkit for VRML parsing and traversing.
 Includes a standalone VRML parser library and a conversion library for transforming VRML geometry into STL format, with modular C++ backends and Python bindings.

 ## Prerequisites
 - You need to have the [Boost](https://www.boost.org/) installed on your system.
 Please follow instructions [here](doc/boost_installation.md).
 - Other third part library used is called [CGAL](https://www.cgal.org/).
 Follow instructions [here](doc/cgal_installation.md).
+- For Python bindings creation, the solution uses [pybind11](https://github.com/pybind/pybind11).
+See the steps [here](doc/pybind11_installation.md).
 - The project uses [Ninja](https://ninja-build.org/) build system.
 Please follow the installation instructions of this software based on your system vendor.
 - It comes naturally that you should have [CMake](https://cmake.org/) installed on your system as well.
 - C++ compiler.